I've created a tier ranking for each ArgoCD setting.

 Tier Ranking List

-Tier 1: Should be the default setting
+Tier 1: Should be left as default.

 Resource Tracking